fonttools/fonttools/README.rst

 1) Update ``NEWS.rst`` with all the changes since the last release.
 Write a changelog entry for each PR, with one or two short sentences summarizing it, as well as links to the PR and relevant issues addressed by the PR.
+Do not put a new title, the next command will do it for you.
 2) Use semantic versioning to decide whether the new release will be a 'major', 'minor' or 'patch' release.
 It's usually one of the latter two, depending on whether new backward compatible APIs were added, or simply some bugs were fixed.